sleepymalc/sleepymalc/README.md

 # Wellcome <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am Pingbang Hu, a freelance back-end developer.
-I am currently studying in Univeristy of Michigan majored in CS with Math minor & UM-SJTU Joint instuite majored in ECE as a junior student.
+I am Pingbang Hu, a **freelance back-end developer**.
+I am currently studying in
+1. Univeristy of Michigan majored in CS with Math minor
+2. UM-SJTU Joint instuite majored in ECE

+as a junior student.
 I'm passionate about development, but this is not the only thing I'm interesting in!
+I'm also fascinated by
+- algorithm
+- pure mathamatics
+- applied mathematics

-I'm also fascinated by algorithm, pure mathamatics, hence I'm now working on a research about ***interpretable machine learning***.
+hence I'm now working on a research about ***interpretable machine learning***.

 ##